-

 The measured trends align with established degradation pathways in silicon-containing anodes:

-Improved interfacial contact under moderate pressure reduces local current hotspots and contact resistance, which helps limit mechanical delamination and uneven SEI growth.
+- Improved interfacial contact under moderate pressure (50–100 kg) reduces local current hotspots and contact resistance, limiting mechanical delamination and uneven SEI growth — both primary drivers of irreversible expansion and capacity fading.

-Excessive compression reduces electrode and separator porosity and increases tortuosity, which can slow Li⁺ diffusion and exacerbate concentration polarization; this, in turn, may accelerate capacity fading.
+- Excessive compression (>100 kg) reduces electrode and separator porosity and increases tortuosity, slowing Li+ diffusion and exacerbating concentration polarization, which in turn accelerates silicon carbon battery cycle life degradation.

 For engineers and scientists working on silicon-carbon anode formulations and pack designs, the data imply the following actionable points: